“They want to send everyone to rehab but rehab is only good for people who want to go”.

 The Great Relocation

-My thoughts on Philadelphia’s ongoing battle against opioids faded after my brief residency there concluded, but waiting for a train on a Philadelphia elevated platform recently, the issue resurfaced vividly.
-My fellow platform occupants-one with a festering wound on his knee, another in search of the overdose reversal drug Naloxone-announced the epidemic’s still-savage urgency.
-Below us, individuals clearly struggling with addiction roamed, their makeshift outdoor seating planted on the scorched earth of an abandoned cause.
-It’s highly likely that at least some of that crowd were former camp residents for whom the intervention failed.
-Their presence begs the question, has Philadelphia merely refashioned the primary tent city into smaller, less visible satellite communities?
-If so, what can we learn from the failure?
+My interest in Philadelphia’s ongoing battle against opioids faded after a brief residency there ended, but waiting for a train on one of the city’s elevated platforms recently, I became curious.
+My fellow SEPTA travelers-one with a festering pink wound on his knee, another in search of the overdose reversal drug Naloxone-demonstrated the epidemic’s still-savage urgency.
+A physician friend told me the sores come from strains of animal tranquilizers mixed with fentanyl being sold on the street.
+Below us, individuals roamed amidst their makeshift outdoor seating, planted on the scorched earth of an abandoned cause.
+Odds are at least some of this crowd were former camp residents for whom the intervention failed.
+Their presence begs the question: has Philadelphia merely refashioned its primary tent city into smaller, less visible satellite ones?
+And if so, what can we learn from that failure?

 The Resilient Epidemic

 Like the lingering orange hue after a wildfire, the opioid epidemic’s presence persists.
-Despite initial fervent calls to action in 2018, recent years have seen a gradual attenuation of efforts, overshadowed by resignation to seemingly inevitable outcomes.
-This complacency contributes to the widening chasm between the city’s once ambitious goals and the somber reality.
-The tragedy lies in the fact that while the plan was ambitious, it wasn’t unattainable.
-Serious mental illness (SMI) and substance use disorder (SUD) are highly treatable conditions, with numerous evidence-based interventions.
-Yet, the failure to provide comprehensive, long-term care to those in need hampers progress.
-And that’s not simply a system failure: coercion only goes so far as a means to getting people healthy.
-Transformative change requires willful participation in recovery-care that unfolds over a lifetime-along with housing options and accessible treatment.
+Data published by the city’s Department of Health shows overdose fatalities in Philadelphia steadily increasing since 2018, reaching a record high of 1,413 deaths in 2022.
+This represents a 16% and 11% increase in deaths from 2020 (1,214) and 2021 (1,276), respectively.
+At the same time, mitigation efforts feel more and more haunted by creeping resignation.
+If complacency becomes operationalized, the existing chasm between the city’s once ambitious goals and its current state of play will only widen.
+The thought is nothing less than tragic because, though the plan was ambitious, it wasn’t wildly idealistic.
+Serious mental illness (SMI) and substance use disorder (SUD) are highly treatable conditions, with numerous evidence-based interventions, but the failure to provide comprehensive, long-term care to those in need hampers progress.
+And that’s not simply a system failure: coercion only goes so far when it comes to getting people into active recovery.
+Transformative change requires willful participation from the patient in care that unfolds over a lifetime-along with the requisite housing and social supports.

 The Road to Annihilation

-On the road to chronic substance use disorder and psychotic illness, there are moments in which detection and attachment to services prevent manifestation.
-The increasingly popular practice of ‘task shifting’–empowering non-clinicians like teachers, administrators and coaches to detect warning signs and make referrals–support early detection and treatment.
-Doctors also play an essential role: in recent years the addition of mental health and addiction screenings to general healthcare settings is getting more people connected to supportive services.
-The indicators for increased risk of SMI and SUD often emerge in adolescence, sometimes even earlier, and generally respond to basic interventions.
-Cases of mild alcohol misuse are well addressed by physician-issued advice, for example.
+On the road to chronic substance use disorder and psychotic illness, there are moments when detection and attachment to services overwhelmingly prevent manifestation.
+Indicators of increased risk of SMI and SUD often emerge in adolescence, sometimes even earlier, and generally respond to basic interventions.
+The increasingly popular practice of ‘task shifting’–empowering non-clinicians like teachers, administrators and coaches to detect warning signs and make referrals–supports early detection and treatment.
+Doctors also play an essential role: in recent years the addition of mental health and addiction screenings to primary care settings has connected more people to services.
+Sometimes PCPs perform interventions themselves: cases like mild alcohol misuse are well addressed by physician-issued advice.

 Getting to Yes

-Establishing successful treatment frameworks is only half the battle, however.
-The more complex obstacle to treating illnesses like SUD and SMI is widespread treatment avoidance and non-compliance.
-Like Jay, many active addicts decline offers of rehab and SMI individuals often suffer from anosognosia, the condition of being too ill to recognize one’s illness.
-Controversy rages over the acceptability and extent to which authorities should have the right to intervene before life or death crisis presents.
-The disagreement regarding the ethics of involuntarily hospitalizations and assertive outpatient treatment (AOT) is so highly charged, productive dialogue between the factions rarely occurs.
+Early intervention and evidence-based treatment is half the battle in reaching prolonged recovery.
+The more complex obstacle for communities battling illnesses like SUD and SMI is what’s called treatment non-compliance.
+Like Jay, many active addicts resist rehab and SMI individuals often suffer from anosognosia, or being too ill to know you’re ill.
+Controversy rages over the acceptability and extent to which authorities can intervene before life or death crisis presents in such cases.
+The disagreement regarding the ethics of involuntarily hospitalizations and assisted outpatient treatment (AOT) is so highly charged, productive dialogue between the factions rarely occurs.

-The practice of AOT faces opposition from patient advocacy groups and civil rights proponents who argue that the hands-off approach is the only way to protect individual freedom and autonomy.
-These advocates insist that any and all psychiatric treatment must be voluntary, even in life or death stakes.
-On the other end of the spectrum are those who feel that some scenarios, say a homeless and seriously mentally ill person found on an outdoor subway platform in danger of freezing to death, warrant involuntary hospitalization.
+The practice of AOT, also known as Kendra’s Law, mandates mental health services for a small number of individuals who have difficulty engaging in rehabilitation and can pose a risk to themselves or others in the community.
+It faces robust opposition from patient advocacy groups and civil rights proponents who argue that a hands-off approach is the only way to protect individual freedom and autonomy.
+These advocates insist that any and all psychiatric treatment must be voluntary, even in life or death scenarios.
+On the opposing side are those who feel that some scenarios, say a homeless and seriously mentally ill person found on an outdoor subway platform in danger of freezing to death, warrant involuntary hospitalization.
 For both camps, the question of whether long-term symptom management is achievable without patient buy-in should be central.
 Serious disorders like schizophrenia or chronic substance abuse aren’t managed over months or years like other medical conditions.
-When someone diagnosed with schizophrenia discontinues medication, a not uncommon occurrence, symptoms like auditory hallucinations immediately resurface.
+When someone diagnosed with schizophrenia discontinues medication, a common occurrence in the real world, symptoms like auditory hallucinations immediately resurface.
 Patients struggle with the side effects of anti-psychotic drugs: substantial weight gain, tremors and feelings of profound fatigue take their toll.
-And sometimes bipolar disorder or substance use disorder diagnosed individuals accept the high price of episodes of mania or intoxicant induced pleasure determinbly.
+And sometimes bipolar disorder or substance use disorder diagnosed individuals choose the high price of episodes of mania or intoxicant induced pleasure over medication-supported stability.

-Research suggests harm reduction methods and education are the best methods of reaching SMI and SUD population but again, controversy exists.
-Critics disapprove of tax dollars going to safe injection sites for addicts.
-And no one wants one in their neighborhood.
-Here we need to do some soul searching.
+Research suggests harm reduction methods and education are the best ways to reach the SMI and SUD populations, but controversy exists.
+Critics disapprove of tax dollars going to safe injection sites for addicts, and no one wants one in their neighborhood.
+Here, we need to do some soul-searching.
 How far are we willing to go to help people get better?

 In today’s treatment landscape of short emergency hospitalizations and 60 day rehab cycles, we face another hurdle: if all Philadelphia’s addicts willingly entered and successfully completed rehab, the focus turns to reintegration.
 After inpatient treatment, continued recovery depends on the availability of long-term supportive housing and quality outpatient care.
 Both are in profoundly short supply.-people emerge from inpatient stays and face a service and housing vacuum.
 In a matter of weeks or months, sometimes even days, recently stabilized individuals revert to pre-treatment states.
 And this is where legislative action and financial investment become necessity.
 Long-term supportive housing developments must start going up across the country and in addition to the buildings, we need a workforce of trained professionals to provide supervision and support.
 Without such investment, tent cities and their attendant devastation will not go away.